 A security researcher has disclosed two zero-day vulnerabilities in the online service web applications of the German luxury automobile company BMW.

-The first issue exists in the web application for BMW ConnectedDrive, a suite of services which includes real-time traffic updates, on-board app connectivity, and other functions built into each automobile.
+exists in the web application for BMW ConnectedDrive, a suite of services which includes real-time traffic updates, on-board app connectivity, and other functions built into each automobile.

 It affects the session management of the adding procedure for a vehicle identification number (VIN), a unique code including a serial number which helps identify individual motor vehicles.
 BMW uses a VIN to back up a vehicle's ConnectedDrive settings.